 The book is about Shane and Eva, who were high school sweethearts.
 They spent seven days together in June in their senior year of high school and fell in love, and then something broke them apart.
 They’re meeting again 15 years later, also in June, which takes place over a week in June.
 So it’s about rekindling their romance for each other, but again, dealing with stuff in their personal lives and healing from some trauma.

-Eva struggles heavily with chronic migraines that are so horrible, so be careful with this one.
+Eva struggles heavily with horrible chronic migraines, so be careful with this one.
 I loved the romance, which was super cute when they did have those cutesy romance scenes.
 The writing was good, and some things didn’t work for me as much.
 We get Eva and Shane, the two love interests primarily.
 But we also get random side characters’ points of view, either whole chapters in their heads or sections that are told through their lens.

 So when all these other characters started popping in, and we started getting more of their input, it pulled me out of the story a little bit.
 I even enjoyed some of the darker themes and the heavier topics and how that was done with all of these other characters.